Election-Tech-Initiative/electionguard/docs/overview/Roadmap.md

 2020 taught many lessons.

-The first half of the year saw a successful [Fulton, WI Election Pilot](https://www.cnn.com/2020/02/22/tech/microsoft-election-guard-voting-test/index.html) with [VotingWorks](https://voting.works) and [InfernoRed](https://infernored.com).
+The first half of the year saw a successful [Fulton, WI Election Pilot][fulton-wi-election-pilot] with [VotingWorks][voting-works] and [InfernoRed][infernored].
 Subsequent to the election the [Python](https://github.com/microsoft/electionguard-python) repo was released as a new reference implementation.

-In the [second half of the year](https://blogs.microsoft.com/on-the-issues/2020/12/04/electionguard-2020-elections-security-pilot/), responding to COVID led to the development of a remote voting app with [InfernoRed](https://infernored.com), [Markup](https://markup.law), and the US House Democratic Caucus to enable representatives to [vote by secret ballot safely, securely, and remotely for Caucus leadership positions](https://www.dems.gov/newsroom/press-releases/house-democrats-successfully-conclude-first-ever-virtual-leadership-elections).
+In the [second half of the year](https://blogs.microsoft.com/on-the-issues/2020/12/04/electionguard-2020-elections-security-pilot/), responding to COVID led to the development of a remote voting app with [InfernoRed][infernored], [Markup][markup], and the US House Democratic Caucus to enable representatives to [vote by secret ballot safely, securely, and remotely for Caucus leadership positions][dems-virtual-leadership-election].

-In a further collaborate with VotingWorks, Rice University professor Dan Wallach contributed an integration with [Arlo](https://voting.works/risk-limiting-audits/) to enable ElectionGuard to provide the "back end" for [Inyo County's Risk-limiting Audit of the November 3 election](https://elections.inyocounty.us/post-election-audits/).
+In a further collaborate with VotingWorks, Rice University professor Dan Wallach contributed an integration with [Arlo][arlo] to enable ElectionGuard to provide the "back end" for [Inyo County's Risk-limiting Audit of the November 3 election][inyo-risk-limiting-audit].

-Last and definitely not least, the [first independent verifiers were developed and published](../contribute/index.md).
+Last and definitely not least, the [first independent verifiers were developed and published][election-guard-index].

 ## 2020 Roadmap

 ??? done "Use ElectionGuard in a real-world end-to-end verifiable election"

-    * Run a verifiable election [Fulton, Wisconsin](Fulton) with [VotingWorks](https://voting.works) using smart cards, a ballot box, an admin device, and a ballot tracking site.
+    * Run a verifiable election [Fulton, Wisconsin][Fulton] with [VotingWorks][voting-works] using smart cards, a ballot box, an admin device, and a ballot tracking site.
     * Integrate ElectionGuard with the VotingWorks print station and user flow
     * Build ballot box functionality to capture and seal ballots
     * Build admin device to enable tallies and key ceremonies